meetar/taco-tweeter/README.md

 taco-tweeter
 ============

-A WebHook for Tacofancy - tweets to taco_fancy when a new file is added to the repo.
+A WebHook for Tacofancy - tweets to @taco_fancy when a new file is added to the repo.